tainstr/misura.doc/components/camera.rst

 The **Morphometrics** submenu allows to visualize some of the results obtained from image analysis.
 The results will be displayed as lines overlaid on the original frames.

-The most useful analysis overlay is the :term:`Regions of Interest`, which can be activated by the **View Regions** action.
+The most useful analysis overlay is the :term:`Region of Interest`, which can be activated by the **View Regions** action.
 Each sample defined for the camera will be surrounded by a colored rectangle, representing the area of analysis.
 This rectangle can be resized by dragging and dropping two hook points on the top-left and bottom-right corners.